shipmonk-rnd/composer-dependency-analyser/README.md

     // with such option, you should add custom paths by addPathToScan() or addPathsToScan() ->disableComposerAutoloadPathScan()

+    // report unused dependencies even for dev packages
+    // dev packages are often used only in CI, so this is not enabled by default
+    // but you may want to ignore those packages manually to be sure ->enableAnalysisOfUnusedDevDependencies()

     // disable detection of dev dependencies in production code globally ->ignoreErrors([ErrorType::DEV_DEPENDENCY_IN_PROD])